grant-hollosi/Budgeting-App-Team-2131/README.md

 - Users can now view and toggle flag status of fund from 'Fund Details' page
 - The home page is now populated with 100 items per page
 - Admins can change account passwords and upload data via the application
+### Bug Fixes
+- Data loads properly after scrolling on home screen and applying filters or sorts
+### Known Problems
+- The app is not very generalized.
+For communication with a database, it requires the database to be name specifically, among other things
 ## Version 0.4.0
 ### New Features
 - Changed to a serverless approach to pull data from the database